flybywiresim/aircraft/docs/a320-simvars.md

   - Bool
   - Indicates whether the FMS should switch to APPROACH phase.
   - **WARNING:** This is temporary and internal.
 Do not use.

+- A32NX_FM_VNAV_DEBUG_POINT
+    - Nautical miles
+    - Indicates the distance from start at which to draw a debug pseudowaypoint on the ND
+    - **WARNING:** This is only used for testing purposes.

+- A32NX_FM_VNAV_DEBUG_SPEED_BIAS
+    - Knots
+    - This is indicative of how aggressively the speed margins should be used while above the profile
+    - **WARNING:** This is only used for testing purposes.

 ## Autopilot System